Apache (dance): Depictions

-In 1944, the opening scene of Die Frau Meiner Träume (The Woman of My Dreams), one of the last major Agfacolor musicals produced in Nazi Germany, features the actress-dancer Marika Rökk in an acrobatic Apache dance with two men.
-The film was extremely popular not only in Germany, but made it to the Soviet film distribution after the war, enjoying similar popularity.
-The big production finale was taken into the curriculum of the Soviet Film Institute and served as an example of a well crafted musical staging.
+In 1944, the opening scene of Die Frau Meiner Träume (The Woman of My Dreams) features Marika Rökk in an acrobatic Apache dance with two men.

-In the 1946 film, The Razor's Edge, the main characters visit the Rue de Lappe and experience apache dancers in a rather seedy bar.
-One of the main characters Sophie (portrayed by Ann Baxter) has fallen into alcoholism following the death of her husband and child.
-She has lost touch with her friends.
-Then some of them happen on her at the bar with her 'apache' lover - they dance.
+In the 1946 film, The Razor's Edge, the main characters visit the Rue de Lappe and experience Apache dancing in a seedy bar.

-In the 1947 film Crime Doctor's Gamble, Dr. Robert Ordway (played by Warner Baxter) visits a seedy Parisian cabaret with an Apache dance sequence.
-The dance ends with the male dancer Don Graham twirling the female dancer Dolores Graham around by her hair.
+In the 1947 film Crime Doctor's Gamble, Dr. Robert Ordway visits a seedy Parisian cabaret with an Apache dance sequence.

 In the 1949 comedy film Totò Le Mokò, Antonio Lumaconi (Totò Le Mokò, played by Totò) performs an Apache dance with Flora Torrigiani.

 An episode of I Love Lucy, "The Adagio" (1951, season one, episode twelve), revolved around Lucy wanting to learn an Apache dance.
 In another episode, "The French Revue", Fred and Ethel perform an Apache dance in the hopes of starring in an act at the club with a French singer.